Bioengineering

 Graduate Program

 Bioengineering offers graduate programs leading to a doctor of philosophy or a master of science degree.
-The graduate program will train students to solve problems that require the application of interdisciplinary knowledge, combining life sciences, physical sciences, and engineering.
-The program will emphasize cellular and biomolecular science and engineering, and aims to attract students with diverse academic backgrounds.
+The graduate programs train students to solve problems that require the application of interdisciplinary knowledge, combining life sciences, physical sciences, and engineering.
+The programs emphasize cellular and biomolecular science and engineering, and aims to attract students with diverse academic backgrounds.
+Students may apply for admission to either the doctoral or master's program.
 Students who do not complete the doctor of philosophy have the option to earn a master of science.

 Graduate program objectives